mehul-sharma/String-Calculator-TDD/README.md

 # String Calculator TDD
-I have generated this readme file with the help of chatGPT :)
+I have generated this readme.md file with the help of chatGPT :)

 ## Introduction
 This project implements a **String Calculator** using **Test-Driven Development (TDD)** in Dart.
 It follows a step-by-step approach, where test cases are written first and then implemented to pass them.